Anthropology Magazine

 Student Discussion Questions

-• If Freeman began to question Mead’s work after his 1943 trip to Samoa (as described by Hempenstall [2017] and in various interviews), why do you think he did not publish his misgivings until twenty years later?
+• If Freeman began to question Mead’s work after his 1943 trip to Samoa (as described by Hempenstall [2017] and in various interviews), why did he not publish his misgivings until 20 years later?

-• Freeman attributes the events at Kuching as career-altering in terms of his intellectual pursuits; however, colleagues and other professionals began to see Freeman in a mentally unstable light.
-If Kuching’s events had not occurred (or were kept quieter), would the field of anthropology have been more accepting of Freeman’s new ideas?
+• Freeman attributes the events at Kuching in Borneo as career-altering in terms of his intellectual pursuits; it was after this, however, that colleagues and other professionals saw him in a mentally unstable light.
+If Kuching’s events had not occurred (or were kept quiet), would the field of anthropology have been more accepting of Freeman’s new ideas?
 How much does “mental stability” and how an individual expresses their ideas play a role in accepting those ideas?

 • Read the SAPIENS debate articles under “Why Are Humans Violent?”
 Do any of the essays sway your thinking in answering the question more than the others?
 Why?